 Several precautions need to be taken:

 - Never pour concrete on frozen ground, snow, or ice.
-Use Powerblanket® concrete curing blankets for ground thawing ahead of time.

 - Be sure to order air-entrained concrete.
 Request a heated mix or order 100 lbs of extra cement for each cubic yard of concrete.
 This extra cement helps develop early strength.